-Environmental Protection: The results of the BERA indicate that exposures to COPECs in the environmental media at the Site do not pose an ecological concern for most of the evaluated receptors and that there is a low potential risk for vermivorous birds and mammals.
+Environmental Protection: The results of the BERA indicate that exposures to COPECs in the environmental media at the Site pose a low potential risk for vermivorous birds and mammals.
 Implementation of this alternative would reduce ecological risks posed by COPECs by up to 59% (Appendix C).
 Though some of the calculated post-remedy risks were slightly above a risk quotient threshold of 1, most of the risks are at or near those found in reference areas and/or within the bounds of the uncertainty in the risk calculations.
-These findings, coupled with the presence of a varied ecological community similar to that found in similar habitats in New Jersey, results in high confidence that that any potential residual ecological risk following remedy implementation is negligible.
-The existing ecological habitats within the 25-acre Selected Area, which includes old field habitat, mature tree stands, and peripheral wetlands, would be eliminated and be replaced with maintained grassy areas which have lower ecological value than the existing vegetated habitats.
-In addition, small areas of potential habitat for the federally threatened and State endangered bog turtle (Figure 6-2) and blue-spotted salamander (Integral, 2016, BERA Figure D4-1 and Figure 6-2), as well as mature trees that are potential roosting habitat for the federally threatened and State endangered Indiana bat (Geosyntec, 2018, RIR, Attachment C, Appendix B), would be lost permanently.
+By allowing a significant portion of the landfill (90 acres) to remain with no final impermeable cover, the potential remains for contaminants in the waste material to migrate into surrounding soil, groundwater, surface water and sediments.
+The GWNWR Wilderness Area is hydrologically downgradient of the landfill and any contaminants from waste not contained by an impermeable cover have the potential to migrate to the wilderness area.
+A long-term monitoring program will be implemented to ensure contaminant levels remain below levels that would pose an ecological risk.
+Any potential habitat for the federally threatened and State endangered bog turtle (Figure 6-2) and blue-spotted salamander (Integral, 2016, BERA Figure D4-1 and Figure 6-2) permanently impacted by the remedial action will be mitigated on-site .
+If any mature trees that are potential roosting habitat for the federally threatened and State endangered Indiana bat (Geosyntec, 2018, RIR, Attachment C, Appendix B) must be removed to implement the remedial action, tree removal will be conducted during time periods when the bats are not roosting.
 Capped and excavated/backfilled areas will be revegetated with species native to New Jersey.
-For areas on the GSNWR, to the extent practicable and consistent with engineering best practices, restoration will align with the 2014 GSNWR CCP and will be conducted in consultation with USFWS.
-Overall, this alternative will meet the NCP criterion for environmental protection.
+All activity on the GSNWR will be coordinated with USFWS through the GSNWR Manager to ensure the remedy complies with ARARs relating to management of the GSNWR and the wilderness area, as well as the 2014 GSNWR CCP.
+Overall, this alternative is expected to meet the NCP criterion for environmental protection.

 6.3.2 Compliance with ARARs

-As discussed below, Alternative 3 provides excellent compliance with ARARs.
+As discussed below, Alternative 3 is expected to comply with ARARs.

 Chemical Specific ARARs: Existing concentrations of COCs in soil exceed the applicable PRGs (Section 4.6) pursuant to their applicable chemical specific ARARs.
 This remedial alternative will mitigate exposure by Site controls (institutional controls, fencing, and signage), capping and/or removal of contaminated soil from the Selected Area and APCs, and soil placement and vegetation of the mostly non-vegetated areas.
 This alternative meets the NCP criterion for chemical specific ARARs by reducing surface COC concentrations.
 Compliance with each chemical specific ARARs is detailed in Table 6-2.

 Location Specific ARARs: This remedial alternative will be designed and implemented to comply with location specific ARARs relevant to the flood hazard area, wetland protection, water pollution/discharge controls, wildlife and refuge protection, and protection against introducing undesirable invasive plant species.
-This alternative meets the NCP criterion for location specific ARARs.
+Consolidation of the waste in the GWNWR Wilderness Area prior to capping will be evaluated during the remedy design to minimize the area to be capped and reasonably restore the wilderness to a natural condition and leave it unimpaired for the use and enjoyment by the public as wilderness.
+To the extent unimpaired use of the wilderness area can be achieved, this alternative meets the NCP criterion for location specific ARARs.
 Compliance with location specific ARARs is summarized in Table 6-2.